vikingdata/articles/databases/mysql/DOING/MySQL_memory.md

 ```

 The output of top should look like this.
-I switched it to gigabytes.
+I swtiched it to gigabytes.
 ```
 top - 18:15:10 up 4 days, 23:01,  2 users,  load average: 0.00, 0.00, 0.00
 Tasks: 193 total,   1 running, 191 sleeping,   1 stopped,   0 zombie